Posted by Jackson Peos in Feature Articles

 The link between fructose intake and the global obesity epidemic has been discussed at great length in recent years.
 For some, the research supporting this association would be deemed compelling and has led many to initiate steps at reducing fructose in the diet.
 However, this association and the subsequent interpretations need to be taken with caution.
 Firstly, in intervention studies, adverse metabolic effects have been seen only after huge isolated fructose intakes in human and animal subjects.
 The problem here is that in practice, fructose is ordinarily ingested together with glucose, not pure fructose.

-Secondly, food disappearance data (the food available for human use) suggests that fructose intake has only increased as a result from added sugars in commercial foods and beverages over the past decades, which has risen in parallel with obesity rates.
+Secondly, food disappearance data (the food available for human use) suggests that fructose intake has only increased as a result of added sugars in commercial foods and beverages over the past decades, which has risen in parallel with obesity rates.
 The use of food disappearance data also does not accurately reflect food consumption, and thus shouldn’t be used as evidence of a causal link between fructose intake and obesity.

 Both of these lines of evidence are clearly insufficient to establish a causal role of fructose in metabolic diseases and obesity.
 Despite this, fructose is still considered by some well-renowned authors to be a major culprit for obesity and related disorders based on three categories of arguments: